-Basque Cheesecake (tarta de queso) is a light and delicious burnt cheesecake.
 The thought of a burnt cheesecake might not sound tasty, but trust me, this creamy cheesecake is incredible.

 Table of contents

 This cheesecake was first created in Spain with a few different tweaks from your typical cheesecake which is what makes this Basque cheesecake mysterious to the eye.
+In the Basque region of Spain, you will find San Sebastian created the original recipe that has now become the basque country where this is a regular cheesecake you can get your hands on.

-Basque Cheesecake is..
+Basque Cheesecake is.

-- Simple and easy to make
+- Simple and easy to make with easy steps to follow.

 Ingredients